wp-plugins/einnov8-wp-xml-rpc-notifier/README.txt

 == Upgrade Notice ==

+= 3.6.1 =
+Updated playlist to fix layout and alignment issues

 = 3.6.0 =
 Update [cxl MediaUploader shortcode] to use mobile friendly html5 uploader and the new cxl API